buddhiniw/RLassoEstimator/README.md

-#  RLassoEstimator
+#  RealEstatePricePredictor
-#  This is an R code to do Lasso on real-estate data using the glmnet package
+#  A tool used for real estate price prediction using elastic net regression
 #
-#  Reference - "Fitting the Lasso Estimator using R" by Finch, W. Holmes; Finch, Maria E. Hernandez
+#  Reference - "Regularization and variable selection via the
+elastic net"Fitting the Lasso Estimator using R" by Hui Zou and Trevor Hastie
-#  Practical Assessment, Research & Evaluation,
+#  J. R. Statist.
+Soc.
+B (2005) 67 , Part 2 , pp. 301–320
+#
-#  v21 n7 May 2016
+#
-#  Author - B. Waidyawansa
+#  R code author - B. Waidyawansa
 #  Date - 04-30-2018